Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-We conduct experiments to study the influence of hyper-parameters and evaluate the effectiveness of some components in RL-HGNN.

-\textbf{Influence of Max Timestep $T$.} Following the same experimental procedure in semi-supervised node classification, we study the influence of one key hyper-parameter, i.e., max timestep $T$.
-Specifically, we investigate the following two aspects: (i) its influence on the performance of the classification task which is measured by \emph{Micro F1}; (ii) its influence on the number of information aggregations.
-The results are presented in Figure~\ref{fig:max_timestep_analysis}.
-We can see that the cases when $T \geq 2$ lead to significant improvements over $T=1$ in terms of \emph{Micro F1}, and as $T$ increases the number of information aggregations also increases.
-Considering more information aggregations leads to higher computational cost, we choose $T=2$ for all the experiments in Section~\ref{subsec:experimental_results}, even though $T>2$ can lead to better performance.
+\textbf{Maximum Step $T$.} We study how the influence of maximum step $T$ and the number of aggregation paths affect on the classification performance.
+The results on IMDb dataset are presented in Fig.~\ref{fig:max_timestep_analysis}.
+Setting $T \geq 2$ leads to the most significant performance improvement in terms of Micro F1 over $T\!=\!1$.
+As $T$ increases, the number of aggregation paths also increases.
+Considering that more aggregation paths bring higher computational cost, we choose $T\!=\!2$ for the experiments in Sec.~\ref{subsec:experimental_results}, even though $T\!>\!2$ can produce better performance.

-\textbf{Influence of Redundancy-free Optimisation.} Here, we investigate the influence of the redundancy-free optimisation by comparing the number of information aggregations with and without the optimisation.
-Figure~\ref{fig:redundancy_analysis} shows the comparison results.
-We can find that this optimisation strategy significantly reduces the number of information aggregations.
-Besides, as the max timestep $T$ increases, the reduced ratio becomes higher.
-For instance, the optimisation reduces around 50\% aggregations on IMDB with $T=2$, and the reduced ratio is more than 80\% when $T=4$.
+\textbf{Redundancy-free Aggregation.} We investigate the influence of the redundancy-free improvement according to the number of aggregations with/without the improvement.
+Fig.~\ref{fig:redundancy_analysis} shows the results.
+We can find that our redundancy-free aggregation strategy significantly reduces the number of information aggregations.
+Besides, as the maximum step $T$ increases, the reduction effect is more obvious.
+On IMDb, our method reduces near 50\% aggregations with $T=2$, and the reduced ratio is more than 80\% when $T=4$.

-\textbf{Comparison of Time Consuming for Meta-path Design.} As we introduced in Section~\ref{subsec:RL-HGNN_++}, RL-HGNN\textit{++} significantly accelerates the meta-path design process by optimising the training process.
-Here, we conduct comparisons of time-consuming of RL-HGNN and RL-HGNN\textit{++} for meta-path design.
-We calculate the running time of RL-HGNN\textit{++} relative to RL-HGNN, and the results are shown in Figure~\ref{fig:run_time_analysis}.
-From the figure, we can find that RL-HGNN\textit{++} consume less than 5\% of RL-HGNN's running time both datasets.
+\textbf{Run Time Analysis of Meta-path Generation.} As described in Sec.~\ref{subsec:PM-HGNN_++}, PM-HGNN\textit{++} can accelerate the meta-path generation process through the proposed novel training process.
+Here we compare the run time of PM-HGNN and PM-HGNN\textit{++} for personalised meta-paths generation.
+We report their actual run time in seconds, and calculate the run time of PM-HGNN\textit{++} relative to PM-HGNN (i.e., relative time).
+The results on IMDb and DBLP datasets are shown in Fig.~\ref{fig:run_time_analysis}.
+We can find that PM-HGNN\textit{++} is less than $5\%$ of PM-HGNN's run time on both datasets.
+Such results exhibit the promising time efficiency of PM-HGNN\textit{++}.